fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task03/task03.md

 - Story board: see separate pictures

-#### System requirements
+#### System requirements (high level)
+Functional:
+- The application shows only the relevant patients from a specific doctor
+Non-functional:
 - Datenschutz
-- The application shows only the relevant patients from a specific doctor Tablet application, which can also be used on desktop computers.
+- Tablet application, which can also be used on desktop computers.
+- Central data management
+- Berechtigung psych med

 ### 5. Prototype
 (presentation: Patrick)

+- briefly document the what and how of your prototype

 ### 6. Validate
 (presentation: Fabian)

+test your prototype with teammates, friends & family, or your teacher
+- first define your evaluation questions
+- then how you will find the answer and document the results

 - Full validation is not possible at the moment because of the short time horizon.